Gentleman, the time is now.

 --MODS: I/C, Injectors, Fuel Pin, Snorkel w/ Windstar intake

 Bought my Jeep in, I wanna say september of 08.
 Found it on CL from a fairly well off couple in TX who intended to use it as a "beach toy" but found it didn't have the space they wanted after loading it up with their stuff, so it sat in the garage.
 Bone stock except for some worn 31's and a front bumper put on by a PO.

 That's how it sat at my dad's for a time while I went over to the sandbox.
 Got back and threw some money at it.
 Please excuse the super HOOYAH haircut.
 I didn't know better at the time.
 RE 4.5, AA SYE, PC MX-6 shocks and some 31x10.5 Pro Comp Xtreme Terrains.
 (I figured they were a good all around performer since it would mostly be seeing street use at the time...
 I was Wrong)

 That's how it stayed for quite a while.
 Then life happened.
 Got married, got out end of 2010, then.. got divorced lol.

-After installing and then removing the wife-mod, I was able to throw a little more money at it.
+After installing and then removing the wife-mod towards the end of 2011, I was able to throw a little more money at it.
 Blew up the stock 35 and swapped in one out of '88 for expediency's sake.
-Which I have to say is Suprisingly Heavy as F###!!
-The stock one I was able to carry across my driveway no problem.
-The older one was a bear even with my dad and I on each end.
+Which I have to say is Surprisingly Heavy as F###!!
+It turned out to be a blessing in disguise as, from what I've read, it's a non C-clip axle and the castings are more stout.

-Second day of 2013 I told civilian life to kick rocks.
+2JAN2013 I told civilian life to kick rocks for the second time.
 It sat in a storage unit all buttoned up for about two years while I was otherwise occupied.

 Now that you're all caught up, I don't think I've missed anything SUPER important, so let's get on with it.
 I found the Sterling first.
 Loaded into my Expo and shlupped it home.
 Took me and 2 other dudes to drag it out.